-After the peoples, after the fall of Rome, were spared from the Roman law for several centuries - because this Roman "law" was never a right of the people but always the right of the rulers, it suddenly reappeared from obscurity and was carried simultaneously in all countries.
-The people, respectively the peoples, had no interest or need at all in this so-called right, so foreign and impracticable it was.
-For this reason, the resistance of the people to its re-establishment was great.
-No one wanted it and the peoples had never lacked it.
-It had to be forced upon them again.
+After the peoples, after the fall of Rome, were spared from Roman law for several centuries - because this Roman "law" was never the right of the people but always the right of the rulers, it suddenly reappeared from obscurity and at the same time became worn in all countries.
+The people or peoples had no interest or need in this so-called law, it was so foreign and impractical.
+For this reason, there was great resistance among the people when it was re-established.
+Nobody wanted it and the peoples never lacked it.
+It had to be forced on them again.

 According to legend, Irnerius, the founder of the Glossatorian School of Roman Law, who was not a lawyer at all, but a teacher of liberal arts, founded a new school for it, where it should be taught.
 It is said that he was so attracted by the content of the parts of the Corpus Juris that he found that he even founded this school for Roman law.
 He treated the material not as a practical jurist, but as a learned researcher who had never made any studies of it or ever tested it for practical application.
 His students, who suddenly flocked to this school from all over to learn something that had interested no one before, then carried it on to the various countries from whence they came.
 So they learned it there obediently, following in their teacher's footsteps, never questioning or examining it and taking it out into the world.